Solitar7/cse15l-lab-reports/report1/lab-report-1-week-2.md

 ![pic7](pic7.png)

 The picture above shows how I apply some simple ways to optimize the operations.
 It is obvious that the first command and the second command are just the same, that is because I use the up-arrow to directly copy and run it.
 Actually I also directly copy the second code when running the third code and made a small change and it also works.
-Also, the `"ls"` and the `"ls -a"` let me able to see all the files and also the hidden files directly after I get into the server, which really optimize the commands.
+Also, the `"ls"` and the `"ls -a"` let me able to see all the files and also the hidden files directly after I get into the server, which really optimize how we run the commands.

 ---